 On Lake Russell, fishermen catch bass, crappie, bream, walleye, stripers, and catfish, and enjoy expansive views of undeveloped shoreline.
 Three public boat ramps are less than 2 miles by road from the tract.
 Next door, Calhoun Falls State Park offers a marina with 36 rental boat slips.

 The proposed division has almost 1,800 feet of common boundary with the Lake Russel project.
 The Project includes 26,650 acres of water surrounded by 26,500 acres of public land.
 The US Army Corps of Engineers manages the lake project.
 The water level fluctuates less than other lakes in the area and is typically held within ±5 feet of full pool.
 Private exclusive use is not permitted on the shoreline.
 From the lake, you will not see privately-owned boat docks, launching ramps, buildings, or clearings along the shore.
 Photos of the lake were taken from adjacent public land, not the property itself.

 Landowners who share a common boundary with the lake project are allowed the use of adjacent lakeshore lands.
 Foot travel is permitted on public property all around the lake.
 Adjacent landowners enjoy a private access point from their property to public land and water for hunting and fishing.

-This proposed division is to have about ±400 feet of frontage on Highway 81 and will need new access and road work to connect to existing internal roads.
+The tract has more than 600 feet of frontage on Highway 81.
+Some road work will be needed to connect to existing internal roads.
 Electric and water lines run along the highway.
 Calhoun Falls State Park Road goes along the southern boundary of the tract.
 However, the Army Corps of Engineers owns a buffer along this road and access from it is not available.

-The property is about ±1 mile north of Calhoun Falls, ±15 miles from Abbeville, ±32 miles from Anderson, ±60 miles from downtown Greenville, and ±54 miles from Athens, GA.
+The property is about ±1 mile north of Calhoun Falls, ±15 miles from Abbeville, ±32 miles from Anderson, ±60 miles from downtown Greenville, and ±60 miles from Augusta, GA.
 All distances are approximate road miles.